dotWee/dotWee.github.io/README.md

 See it live at [dotwee.de](https://dotwee.de) or [dotwee.github.io](http://dotwee.github.io/)

 >Fully responsive, animated and built with intelligent HTML5 and CSS3. <br>
-Runs without any single f 'ing line of Javascript.
+Runs without any single f 'ing line of Javascript. <br>
 Just pure HTML and CSS.

 Mobile layouts (tablets as well as phones, like the Nexus 7 or iPhone 5) are also in the stylesheets defined: